Powhatan's Chimney

 Powhatan's Chimney is located at present day Wicomico, in Gloucester County, Virginia, United States.

-Powhatan's Chimney was long considered clue to the site of Werowocomoco, a capital village of Chief Powhatan in what is now Virginia.
+Powhatan's Chimney was long considered a clue to the site of Werowocomoco, a capital village of Chief Powhatan in what is now Virginia.
 According to English colonist Captain John Smith, Werowocomoco was located on the north side of the York River about 25 mi from where the river divided at West Point, Virginia, at the time the Jamestown Settlement was established in 1607.

 Soon after in 1609, Chief Powhatan relocated his capital to a more inland location for better security.
 The exact location of Werowocomoco was lost through changes in settlement patterns.
 The Powhatan Confederacy and its people were largely displaced by English settlers by the middle of the 17th century.

 Legend tells that Powhatan's Chimney was from a house that Smith built at Werowocomoco for the chief.
 The chimney's collapse in 1888 led to the growth of a preservation movement, and the founding of Preservation Virginia (formerly known as the Association for the Preservation of Virginia Antiquities).
 It was organized to protect and preserve other historic resources.
 This organization reconstructed the chimney in the 1930s in the belief that it represented the historic site of Powhatan's residence at his capital.